WebDevStudios/wd_s/README.md

 If you want to set me up manually:

-1. [Download](https://github.com/WebDevStudios/wd_s/archive/master.zip) and extract the zip into your `wp-content/themes` directory and rename `wd_s-master` to fit your needs.
+1. [Download](https://github.com/WebDevStudios/wd_s/archive/main.zip) and extract the zip into your `wp-content/themes` directory and rename `wd_s-main` to fit your needs.

 2. Find & Replace